-Chapter-II Balance Sheet and Profit and Loss Account
+Chapter-II Balance sheet and profit and loss account

-A.Format of the balance sheet and profit and loss account
+A. Format of the balance sheet and profit and loss account

-4. In terms of the provisions of Section 29 of the Banking Regulation Act, 1949, a bank shall in respect of all business transacted by it prepare a Balance Sheet and profit and loss account as on the last working day of the year or the period, as the case may be, in the Forms set out in the Third Schedule of the Banking Regulation Act, 1949.
+4. In terms of the provisions of Section 29 of the Banking Regulation Act, 1949, a bank shall in respect of all business transacted by them prepare a balance sheet and profit and loss account as on the last working day of the year or the period, as the case may be, in the Forms set out in the Third Schedule of the Banking Regulation Act, 1949.
 In exercise of the powers conferred by Section 29(4) of the Banking Regulation Act, 1949, the Government of India has specified the Forms in the Third Schedule, vide notification S.O.240(E) dated March 26, 1992, published in the Gazette of India.
 These are reproduced in [Annex I](#) to these Directions.

-B.Notes and instructions for compilation
+B. Notes and instructions for compilation

-5. A bank shall follow the general instructions for the compilation of balance sheet and profit and loss account as specified in subparagraph (1) below.
-A bank shall ensure strict compliance with the Accounting Standards notified under the Companies (Accounting Standards) Rules, 2021, as amended from time to time, subject to Directions / Guidelines issued by the RBI.
+5. A bank shall follow the general instructions for the compilation of balance sheet and profit and loss account as specified in paragraph 5(1) below.
+A bank shall ensure strict compliance with the Accounting Standards notified under the Companies (Accounting Standards) Rules, 2021, as amended from time to time, subject to Directions / Guidelines issued by the Reserve Bank of India.